 How To Store Lemon Ricotta Cake Recipe

-To store your lemon ricotta cake, let it cool completely before covering it with plastic wrap or placing it in an airtight container.
+To store lemon ricotta cake recipe, first let it cool completely.
+Wrap it tightly with plastic wrap or place it in an airtight container to keep it fresh.

 Conclusion